frenic/glitz/README.md

 ### Keyframes

-The `@keyframes` property injects the list of declaration blocks into a unique 'animation-name'.
+The `animationName` property injects the `@keyframes` declaration list and will be replaced by a unique name.

 ```ts
 const className = glitz.injectStyle({